Known issues for Citrix

 This section describes troubleshooting and limitations for Citrix.

 The Citrix registry patch is installed when you record or replay a Citrix Vuser script for the first time.
-In rare situations, the error log will indicate that it could not be installed.
+In rare situations, the error log indicates that it could not be installed.
 In this case, try to install the registry patch manually.
 The patch can be found at: <installation_folder>\dat\Enable_Citrix_API.reg.
 To install the registry patch, double-click Enable_Citrix_API.reg on the relevant machine.

 Note: The Citrix client is 32-bit software.
 Therefore, on a 64-bit OS, install this registry patch under HKLM\SOFTWARE\Wow6432Node\ , and not under HKLM\SOFTWARE\ .
 To do this, launch Enable_Citrix_API.reg from the 32-bit file manager or modify it before launching it from Windows Explorer."